What Is Alzheimer's Disease?

 Alzheimer's Disease Prevention

 There is no proven way to prevent Alzheimer’s disease.
-However, research shows you can reduce your risk for developing the disease by living a healthy lifestyle and reducing your risk of cardiovascular disease and stroke.
-To lower your chances of developing Alzheimer’s disease, we recommend:
+However, research shows you can reduce your risk for developing the disease by living a healthy lifestyle and reducing your risk of cardiovascular disease and stroke:

-- at least 30 minutes of exercise per day,
+• Exercise for at least 30 minutes of each day.

-- eating a well-balanced diet, such as the Mediterranean diet.
+• Eat a well-balanced diet, such as the Mediterranean diet

 If you or a loved one are having trouble with memory, language, or daily activities, talk about your symptoms with your primary care provider.
-You will need a referral from your primary care provider or neurologist to visit our clinic for evaluation.
-Call 801-585-7575 to schedule an appointment or to learn more about our program.
+We accept self-referrals; however, we prefer referrals from a primary care provider or neurologist.
+You may request an appointment or call 801-585-7575.
+Before your appointment, please send all previous medical records and brain imaging, if relevant.

-To refer a patient to the Cognitive Disorders Clinic, please complete this referral form and fax all related clinical notes and diagnostic reports to us at 801-585-2746.
+To refer a patient to our Cognitive Disorders Clinic, please fill out our referral form and fax it to 801-585-2746.